paolatili/vue-starter/README.md

 # vue-starter

 This is a starter project in Vue 3, Composition API, TypeScript and Vite.
-This project can be used to create other projects on top, so clone it and then push it to another repository to get started.
+This project can be used to create other projects on top, so click on "use this template" to get started.

 ## Customize configuration